-Game environments contain information about the story
+Game environments contain information about the story (collectible notes, logs, meaningful setpieces).

 Ever had to collect all the pictures to learn the backstory of a particular character?
 Or maybe you've wandered around a dark forest collecting notes and avoiding the most slender of men?
 For this achievement, you should have items in your game that mean something and contribute to the story.
 It can be notes, vases, statues, debris, or any other item as long as it adds to the story and requires the player to find them.